dwinney/jpacPhoto/README.md

+# WARNING: DEPRECATED VERSION!!!!
+This repo is held to redirect older links / citations but is no longer maintained.
+Please use the most up-to-date release in the [JPAC repo](https://github.com/JointPhysicsAnalysisCenter/jpacPhoto).

 #   jpacPhoto
 Framework for amplitude analysis involving single meson production via quasi-elastic scattering on a nucleon target.
 Focus on expandability and easy interfacing with other libraries / analysis code.